We are committed to accuracy and continue to grow, adapt, and update our risk models as new and better information becomes available.

 - Expanded the First Street Foundation Model to include Hawaii, Alaska, and Puerto Rico

 - Updated our scoring methodology.
-The specific depth and likelihood of flooding expected to reach a property is now used to determine the boundaries for each level of flood risk.
+The specific depth and likelihood of flooding expected to reach a property are now used to determine the boundaries for each level of flood risk.

 April 23, 2021